Wisconsin Disability Discrimination Attorneys

 - Any other term or condition of employment

-- Has a history of a disability, such as cancer that is controlled or in remission
+- Have a history of a disability, such as cancer that is controlled or in remission

-- Is believed to have a disability, regardless of whether the “disability” actually exists
+- Are believed to have a disability, regardless of whether the “disability” actually exists

-Generally, if you are an employee or applicant who meets one of the following categories, you are considered to have a disability:
+Generally, an individual who meets one of the following conditions is considered to have a disability:

-- You have a physical or mental condition that affects a major life activity, such as walking, talking, seeing, hearing, or learning
+- Having a physical or mental condition that affects a major life activity, such as walking, talking, seeing, hearing, or learning.

-- You have a history of a disability, such as cancer that is in remission
+- Having a history of a disability, such as cancer that is in remission.

-- You are perceived as having a physical or mental impairment, even if you do not have the impairment
+- Perceived as having a physical or mental impairment, even if you do not have the impairment.

 Disability Discrimination & Job Applicants

 An employer cannot ask a job applicant to answer medical questions, take a medical exam, or identify a disability.
-After a job is offered to an applicant, the law allows an employer to condition the job offer on the applicant answering certain medical questions or successfully passing a medical exam, but only if all new employees in the same type of job have to answer the same questions or take the same exam.
+After a job is offered to an applicant, employers may condition the job offer on the applicant answering certain medical questions or successfully passing a medical exam, but only if all new employees in the same type of job have to answer the same questions or take the same exam.

-Generally, an employer can only require an employee to submit to a medical exam if the employer needs medical documentation to support an employee’s request for an accommodation, or if the employer has a reasonable belief based on objective evidence that a medical condition will impair an employee’s ability to safely or successfully perform essential job functions
+Generally, an employer may only require an employee to submit to a medical exam if the employer needs medical documentation to support an employee’s request for an accommodation, or if the employer has a reasonable belief based on objective evidence that a medical condition will impair an employee’s ability to safely or successfully perform essential job functions.

 Disability Discrimination & Reasonable Accommodations

-An employer is required to provide a reasonable accommodation to an employee or applicant with a disability unless doing so would cause an undue hardship, specifically that the accommodation would be too difficult or too expensive to provide, in light of the employer’s size, financial resources, and the needs of the business.
+Federal and state laws require an employer to provide a reasonable accommodation to an employee or applicant with a disability unless doing so would cause an undue hardship, such as the accommodation would be too difficult or too expensive to provide, in light of the employer’s size, financial resources, and the needs of the business.

 A reasonable accommodation is any change in the work environment, or in the way things are usually done, to help a person with a disability apply for a job, perform the duties of a job, or enjoy the benefits and privileges of employment.
 Reasonable accommodations can include just about anything, from making the workplace wheelchair accessible, to providing a leave of absence, to pairing down an employee’s job duties, to refraining from imposing discipline on an employee while the employee’s medical treatment is allowed to run its course.

 An employer does not have to provide the exact accommodation the employee or job applicant wants.
 If more than one accommodation works, the employer may choose which one to provide.
 However, an employer may not refuse to provide an accommodations just because it involves some cost.

 Disability harassment occurs when offensive comments are being made by someone in the workplace about another person’s disability, history of disability, or perceived disability.
 Disability harassment is illegal when it is so frequent or severe that it creates a hostile or offensive work environment or when it results in an adverse employment decision, such as the employee being fired or demoted.
 The harasser can be the employee’s supervisor, a supervisor in another area, a co-worker, or someone who is not an employee of the employer, such as a client or customer.